ldotlopez/ha-historical-sensor/README.md

 #  Historical sensors for Home Assistant ![](icon-64.png)

---

 Feed historical data into Home Assistant database.

-HomeAssistant architecture is built around polling (or pushing) data from devices or providers in "real-time".
+HomeAssistant architecture is built around polling (or pushing) data from devices, or data providers, in "real-time".

-Some data sources (energy, water or gas providers mainly) can't be polled in real-time or readings are not accurate.
+Some data sources (e.g, energy, water or gas providers) can't be polled in real-time or readings are not accurate.
 However reading historical data, like last month consumption, it's possible and accurate.
 This module adds support to this.

 This module uses the `recoder` component and custom state creation store states "from the past".